Ayo Technology: Critical response

 Rob Sheffield from Rolling Stone gave the song a mixed review: "The I-need-love pop tunes are not getting any better, even with Timbaland and Justin Timberlake in the stripper ditty 'Ayo Technology.'"
 Pitchfork also gave a mixed review: "The album's only concession to modern pop trends— the Timbaland-produced, Timberlake-hooked "Ayo Technology"—flies off the rails as 50, ripped from his comfort zone, falls behind the gurgling, video-game-blipping beat.
 Though he tries to force the track into more familiar territory with a cyborg-stripper theme, Justin nabs the spotlight without even trying."
 David Jeffries from AllMusic highlighted and wrote: "At ease is the Timbaland production "Ayo Technology" featuring Justin Timberlake, an obvious single that's "been there, done that" for all parties involved.
 This doesn't mean it's bland, just safe."
 The A.V.
 Club was also positive: "Ayo Technology" follows the sexed-up template of "Candy Shop" and "Just A Lil Bit" in providing strip clubs with the most perfunctory soundtrack possible."

 Remixes and covers

 The official remix features hip hop and R&B artist Casely.
-Rapper Krayzie Bone did a remix called "Perfect Execution" off his 2008 mixtape The Fixtape: Smoke on This.

 An acoustic cover of "Ayo Technology" performed by Belgian singer Milow was released in a number of European countries, topping the charts in the Netherlands, Belgium, Spain, Sweden and Switzerland, and also charting well in countries such as Germany, where the song was certified Platinum for shipping 300,000 copies, as well as in Romania.

-In September 2009, British singer Skyla released a cover version of the song.
-Earlier in 2009, Katerine Avgoustakis also made a cover of the song which became her first international single and underwent great success.
+In 2009, Katerine Avgoustakis also made a cover of the song which became her first international single.
 It was number one for one week in Poland on the country's Official Airplay Chart, ranked by Nielsen SoundScan.
-Rockabilly band The Baseballs include "Ayo Technology" as part of a medley including covers of "Poker Face" and "Jungle Drum" whilst on tour.
-British duo Jaqobi also recorded their own version of the song for their 2010 EP Two Brothers, A Guitar & A Bar.

 British recording artist Craig David also used the song to remix his own song "Hot Stuff (Let's Dance)".

-American rapper Flo Rida released his own remix, called the POE Boy remix.